LazyLLM

 README:

-LazyLLM is a low-code development tool for building multi-agent LLMs(large language models) applications.
+LazyLLM is a low-code development tool for building multi-agent large language model applications.
 It assists developers in creating complex AI applications at very low costs and enables continuous iterative optimization.
 LazyLLM offers a convenient workflow for application building and provides numerous standard processes and tools for various stages of the application development process.

-The AI application development process based on LazyLLM follows the prototype building -> data feedback -> iterative optimization workflow.
-This means you can quickly build a prototype application using LazyLLM, then analyze bad cases using task-specific data, and subsequently iterate on algorithms and fine-tune models at critical stages of the application to gradually enhance the overall performance.
+The AI application development process based on LazyLLM follows prototype building -> data feedback -> iterative optimization, which means you can quickly build a prototype application using LazyLLM, then analyze bad cases using task-specific data, and subsequently iterate on algorithms and fine-tune models at critical stages of the application to gradually improve the overall application performance.

-Scan the QR code below with WeChat to join the group chat(left) or learn more with a video(right)
+Scan the QR code below with WeChat to join the group chat(left) or learn more by watching a video(right)

 Convenient AI Application Assembly Process: Even if you are not familiar with large models, you can still easily assemble AI applications with multiple agents using our built-in data flow and functional modules, just like Lego building.